-- (a) Confidentiality of third party sources.
-The Tribe, the Agency, and all affiliated agents and employees shall keep confidential the identity of each person interviewed in the course of a background investigation. - (b) Retention of records.
-The Tribe Agency shall maintain and retain applications for employment and reports (if any) of background investigations for at least 3 years from the late of the date made or date of termination of employment, whichever is later.
-Such records shall be made available on request of to the Council or Commission on request. - (c) Content of investigation report.
+(a) Confidentiality of third party sources.
+The Tribe, the Agency, and all affiliated agents and employees shall keep confidential the identity of each person interviewed in the course of a background investigation.

+(b) Retention of records.
+The Agency shall maintain and retain applications for employment and reports (if any) of background investigations for at least 3 years from the date made or date of termination of employment, whichever is later.
+Such records shall be made available to the Council or Commission on request.

+(c) Content of investigation report.
 Background investigations must be of sufficient quality to enable the Agency to make a determination under section 604.
 All relevant information submitted by the applicant should be verified by written or oral communication and noted in the report.
 The investigation must include a thorough inquiry into the applicant's prior activities, criminal record, if any, and reputation, habits and associations.
 It must also include interviews with a sufficient number of knowledgeable people such as former employers, personal references, and others referred to in order to provide a basis for the Tribe to make a finding concerning the eligibility for employment in a gaming operation.
 The disposition of all potential problem areas noted and disqualifying information obtained must be thoroughly documented.
 An investigative report shall include:

-- (i) a statement of all steps taken in conducting the background investigation; - (ii) a statement of the results obtained; - (iii) a statement of the conclusions reached by the investigator; and - (iv) the bases for those conclusions.
+(i) a statement of all steps taken in conducting the background investigation;

+(ii) a statement of the results obtained;

+(iii) a statement of the conclusions reached by the investigator; and

+(iv) the bases for those conclusions.

-SECTION 606.
-Eligibility determinations.
+SECTION 606 - Eligibility determinations.

-- (a) The Agency shall carefully review a person's prior activities, criminal record, if any, and reputation, habits, and associations to make a finding concerning the eligibility of a key employee or a primary management official for involvement in a tribal gaming operation.
-If the Agency in the course of this review determines that such involvement may pose a threat to the public interest or to the effective regulation of gaming, or might create or enhance the dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming, no management contractor or tribal gaming operation shall employ that person in a key employee or primary management official position. - (b) The Tribe's gaming operation shall not employ in a key employee or primary management official position a person who has supplied materially false or misleading information or who has omitted material information required by law.
+(a) An authorized tribal official shall review a person's prior activities, criminal record, if any, and reputation, habits and associations to make a finding concerning the eligibility of a key employee or a primary management official for granting of a gaming license.
+If the authorized tribal official, in applying the standards adopted in a tribal ordinance, determines that licensing of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances the dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming, an authorizing tribal official shall not license that person in a key employee or primary management official position.

+(b) The Tribe's gaming operation shall not employ in a key employee or primary management official position a person who has supplied materially false or misleading information or who has omitted material information required by law.

-SECTION 607.
-Reporting to the Commission.
+SECTION 607 - Reporting to the Commission.

-- (a) Notification regarding background investigations and eligibility determinations.
-The Agency shall forward to the Commission the following with respect to all persons investigated as candidates for primary management official or key employee: - (i) all application information described in section 602 above; - (ii) the investigative report described in section 603; - (iii) the Agency's eligibility determination described in section 604; and
+(a) Notification regarding background investigations and eligibility determinations.
+The Agency shall forward to the Commission the following with respect to all persons investigated as candidates for primary management official or key employee:

+(i) all application information described in section604 above;

+(ii) the investigative report described in section 605;

+(iii) the Agency's eligibility determination described in section 604; and